 7♭ | C♭ | A♭ | B♭, E♭, A♭, D♭, G♭, C♭, F♭ |

 This table provides several demonstrations of the circle of fifths.
 G is a perfect fifth above C; it’s also the key above C in this table in both the major and minor columns.
-Continue traveling upwards by fifths and you’ll find D, which is the next row in the table.
+Continue traveling upwards by fifths from G and you’ll find D, which is the next row in the table.
 Up from that we have A. And so on.

 This applies in the accidentals column as well.
 B♭ is a perfect fifth above E♭, which in turn is a perfect fifth above A♭, and so on.
 The same applies for the sharps, but in reverse order.
 And another corollary applies here: wherever I’ve written “a perfect fifth above”, we can replace it with “a perfect fourth below”.